The success of the “Call of Cthulhu” role-playing game likely

 - Tekeli-li (Japon Brand, 2005)

-- A trick-taking game in which players avoid taking tricks.
+- A trick-taking game in which players try to avoid taking tricks.
 The cards include the

 Necronomicon, Azathoth, Byakhee, Cthugha, Cthulhu, Deep One, Fire Vampire, Hastur, and